MaelAbgrall/HardwareforAI/README.md

 #### note on chipset lanes
 The pcie lanes of a chipset on a motherboard are not the same as the ones from the CPU.
 Do not sum them, it won't work.

+You need to be very careful about how the motherboard connect everything if you have more than 2 GPU (remember the example of the threadripper).
+Depending the PCB lanes are not attributed to the CPU but the Chipset.

-The following image is two diagrams, On top there is the connections between the CPU and the "main pcie lanes" and below the chipset pcie lanes
+*The following image is two diagrams, On top there is the connections between the CPU and the "main pcie lanes" and below the chipset pcie lanes.*

 ![](https://i.stack.imgur.com/9RsU4.jpg)